CarlosMendez1997Col/Applications-and-use-of-IA/README.md

-# Applications of geospatial data and artificial intelligence (GeoAI) in water resources
+# Applications and use of Large Language Models (LLMs)